 That syndicates to lots of property peddling portals beside our own self managed ones.

 The descriptive narrative is hammered out to detail the property and hit the highlights.
 The aerial maps, floor plans, plat survey sketches are prepared to go public.
 And the video loops edited in post production to produce the walk and talk tour of this new farmstead listing.

 At the same time, finishing up on yearly federal and state income taxes happening as the accountant and I talk back and forth to finish that exercise before April 15th’s filing deadline.
 Currently our agency has seven pending sales, yesterday two closings were completed.
 There are five spring listings in the works to tighten up and get online and to alert email or make the call to prospective buyers and sellers.

-Two properties need paint chips scraped and touch up, a GFI electrical outlet and new step railing added for the home appraisers to return and sign off so we can get a clear to close.
-To move those two bank loan sales closing to the lawyer’s office slide the keys please and to finalize the property sale.
+Two properties need paint chips scraped and touch up applied.
+A GFI electrical outlet and new step railing added.
+For the home appraisers to return and sign off so we can generate a clear to close memo.
+To move those two bank loan sales to a closing at the local lawyer’s office.
+For the slide the keys please and to finalize the property sale.

 Projects worked on in the background always are being brainstormed and worked on toward completion in a real estate sale.